enisz/igdb/db/assets/templates/02-the-query-builder.md

         )
     );

-    // builder approach, single criteria as a string
+    // with builder method, single criteria as a string
     $builder->where("release_dates.platform = 8");

-    // builder approach, single criteria as an array
+    // with builder method, single criteria as an array
     $builder->where(
         array(
             "field" => "release_dates.platform",